Hugo Broos Comments on Bafana Bafana’s World Cup Qualification Hopes After Recent Blow

-Bafana Bafana coach Hugo Broos has conceded that his team’s World Cup qualification hopes are no longer entirely within their control but remains optimistic that a late twist could revive their chances.
+Hugo Broos has conceded that Bafana Bafana's 2026 FIFA World Cup qualification hopes are no longer entirely within their control, but he remains optimistic that a last-minute twist could revive their chances of qualifying for the global football event.

 Read also